chemle/emle-engine/README.md

 When using the `orca` backend, you will need to ensure that the _fake_ `orca` executable takes precedence in the `PATH`.
-(To check that ML/MM is running, look for an `mlmm_backend_log.txt` file in the working directory, where `backend` is the name of the specified backend.)
+(To check that ML/MM is running, look for an `mlmm_log.txt` file in the working directory, where.
 The input for `orca` will be taken from the `&orc` section of the  `sander` configuration file, so use this to specify the method, etc.

 When using `deepmd` as the backend you will also need to specify a model file to use.
 This can be passed with the `--deepmd-model` command-line argument,